lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 Decision process
 Analysis --> Choice --> Evaluation --> Improvement

-which accept feedback and scale with the organization
+which accept feedback and scale with the organization - the goal is not to create the one true playbook, but to deal effectively with 80% and create flexible frameworks for the rest

 # Full stack data ownership